What to Give Your Nanny as a Holiday Bonus

 Can I give an annual review bonus instead?

 If you conduct an annual job performance review with your nanny, that is also an appropriate time to provide a bonus.
-Just make sure your nanny is aware that this considered their annual bonus and not to expect another one during the holiday season.
+Just make sure your nanny knows this is their annual bonus and not to expect another one during the holiday season.

 Are there tax implications for providing a bonus?

 A holiday or annual review bonus is considered taxable income.
 As you are the employer, the bonus does not qualify as a gift in the eyes of the IRS.
-You will need to pay the usual FICA taxes (7.65 percent for Social Security and Medicare) as will your nanny.
+You will need to pay the usual FICA taxes (7.65 percent for Social Security and Medicare), as will your nanny.
 They should also have income taxes withheld.
 Some families add a little extra to the bonus to cover taxes.
 Clients of GTM Payroll Services can include a holiday bonus when updating their nanny’s pay.
-Or give client support a call at (800) 929-9213 and we can take care of it for you.
+Or call client support at (800) 929-9213, and we can take care of it for you.

 Download The Complete Guide to Household Payroll